-Students who want to teach in a middle or secondary setting (4th grade through 12th grade) should pursue the Secondary Education Minor.
-These students typically pursue an academic major in the area in which they intend to be endorsed (e.g. Students who want a Biology endorsement should major in Biology).
-This may require the student to complete additional coursework outside the minor in order to meet certification and endorsement standards.
-The Secondary Education Minor does not lead directly to a "Secondary Education" endorsement since middle level and 5-12th grade content area endorsements require specialized content area knowledge.
-Students should work with an advisor to determine what coursework is required in addition to the Secondary Education Minor for certification and endorsement purposes.
+Students who want to teach in a middle or secondary setting (4th grade through 12th grade) should pursue the Secondary Education Major.
+These students typically pursue an additional academic major in the area in which they intend to be endorsed (e.g. Students who want a Biology endorsement should also pursue a major in Biology).
+Although, it is not required that students double major it is highly recommended.

+The Secondary Education Major does not lead directly to a Secondary Education endorsement since middle level and 5-12th grade content area endorsements require specialized content area knowledge.
+Students should work with an advisor to determine what coursework is required in addition to the Secondary Education Major for certification and endorsement purposes.
 Students should also work with Student Financial Services to determine how these requirements may affect funding and/or financial aid packages.

 Students who wish to teach differently abled students should pursue the Special Education Major.
 As detailed below in the Competency-Based Endorsement section, students with a Special Education endorsement must also possess a second endorsement.
-Therefore, students must also complete the Elementary Education Major or Secondary Education Minor requirements (and any additional endorsement requirements) to satisfy this state requirement.
-Requirements for each major and minor are listed below.
+Therefore, students must also complete the Elementary Education Major or Secondary Education Major requirements (and any additional endorsement requirements) to satisfy this state requirement.
+Requirements for each major are listed below.